 A positive property of polyester is its ability to be blended with other materials.
 It can be mixed with nylon for a softer and stronger overall construction.

 To make the material more “stretchy”, polyester can be intermixed with small amounts of spandex.
-Check the tag of a certain clothing item to see what it is made of.
+Check the tag of your clothing items to see what they are made of.

 While there are many reasons to love polyester, there are some downsides to this fabric worth considering.

-While this problem is a common one, when blended, polyester can become softer and less likely to irritate the skin.
-Look for blended materials for a rash reducing remedy.
+While this problem is common, polyester can become softer and less likely to irritate the skin when blended.

-Secondly, polyester clothing has a reputation for being very smelly.
-This is because of its moisture absorbing properties.
+Secondly, polyester clothing has a reputation for being smelly.
+This is because of its moisture-absorbing properties.

-Most of the time this can be easily avoided, but it is something to be aware of.
+Most of the time, this can be avoided, but it is something to be aware of.